runck014/simple_decision_models_digital_ag/README.md

 - Develop weighting schemes for multiple sources of data using individual decision-maker and group-based approaches
 - Build simple and correct linear and geometric weighted models to generate decision-support indices
 - Use decision-support indices iteratively in a group setting to understand the benefits and costs of different decision options

+## Resources
+- Hubbard (2014).
+How to measure anything.
+3rd Edition.
+Wiley.
+-